apostrophecms/docs/docs/reference/field-types/select.md

 The `data` argument is an object containing the parent's `docId` for further inspection by your function.

 It is usually a good idea to perform at least short-term caching in your choices method, in order to limit the impact on performance when editing.

+### autocomplete
+The string supplied to the `autocomplete` option is used as the value of the `autocomplete` attribute for the field, as specified in the HTML standards.
+This feature suggests possible values based on user inputs and previously entered data, streamlining data entry and improving form usability.
+This also takes a string of `off` to disable autocomplete for sensitive fields.
+For detailed information on how the `autocomplete` attribute works and the values it accepts, refer to the [MDN documentation on autocomplete](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete).

 ## Use in templates